LakshyaRajoria/madeathome/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

 # Made @ Home

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

 Bored of the same rotation of 5 fast-food places?
 College student?
 Aching for meals that taste like home?
 That’s where Made @ Home comes in.